Earl Thomas doesn’t practice Friday amid mysterious circumstances and team won’t say if he will play Sunday

 “All I can do is put the best product out there as possible, protect myself until I do get paid,” Thomas said.

 Those comments following the Denver game were the only time he has talked to the media since the end of the 2017 season.
+Thomas declined to talk to a couple of local reporters who approached him in the locker room Thursday saying “I’m not talking.”

 Thomas started each of Seattle’s first two games and was on the field for all but 11 defensive snaps, and was rated this week by Pro Football Focus as having the highest grade of any safety in the NFL.